|

 琴歌﹕酒狂

-Originally I transcribed this 1589 version in an attempt to understand more deeply the rhythm of Jiu Kuang.4 What is heard today is usually based on the reconstruction of the 1425 version made by the eminent qin player Yao Bingyan (1920 - 83) in the 1950s.5 Yao's reconstruction uses triple rhythms.
-My original transcription, done before I had heard Yao's version, was in duple rhythm.
-Virtually all other players follow Yao in using triple rhythms.
-Traditional qin tablature does not directly indicate rhythm, so how much flexibility was there within the tradition?6 To my knowledge, triple rhythms have never been confirmed elsewhere in traditional Chinese music.
-On the other hand, the triple rhythm versions can certainly be interesting and beautiful.
+Today most people play a version of the 1425 Jiu Kuang using a triple rhythm.
+My original transcription, done before I had heard Yao's version, was in duple rhythm and, since qin tablature does not directly indicate rhythm, originally I transcribed this 1589 version in an attempt to understand more deeply the possible rhythms of the original version.4 The triple rhythm versions heard today are usually based on the reconstruction of the 1425 version made by the eminent qin player Yao Bingyan (1920 - 83) in the 1950s.5 Yao's reconstruction uses triple rhythms and it seems that today few players question this.
+To my knowledge, triple rhythms have never been confirmed elsewhere in traditional Chinese music, but since traditional qin tablature does not directly indicate rhythm, how much flexibility was there within the tradition?6 In fact, the triple rhythm versions can certainly be interesting and beautiful.
 So what is the chance that they have historical authenticity?

 Yao's reasoning is very interesting.
 Sometimes I have played Jiu Kuang that way and enjoyed the triple rhythms.
 However, I never found Yao's reasoning convincing enough to be comfortable with the fact that everyone was playing it that way.
 And in particular, if I was going to start using triple rhythms I wanted to find out whether they would work with the other surviving versions of Jiu Kuang.